cutbox/CutBox/README.md

 ### Development setup / tooling

-Various tools are needed to build and release
+The following tools were used to build CutBox.
+You will need them:

-- XCode 10.1
+- XCode Version 11.6 (11E708)
-- Cocopods 1.6.1
+- Cocopods 1.9.3
-- Carthage 0.32.0
+- Carthage 0.35.0

 Release tooling (for maintainer reference)